Celebrating 70 Years

-This year we celebrate a milestone in Allens Lane Art Center’s history, our 70th anniversary!
+We celebrate a milestone in Allens Lane Art Center’s history this year, our 70th anniversary!
 In honor of this landmark year, we will be looking back for inspiration from our past, sharing our values of racial justice and inclusivity in the present, and creating more opportunities to reach out to our diverse communities in the future.

 Our Founding: Rooted in Social Justice